browserengineering/book/book/scheduling.md

 }
 ```

-On the browser side, we'll need to split the `XMLHttpRequest_send`
+On the browser side, the `XMLHttpRequest_send` handler will have three
-function into three parts.
-The first part will resolve the URL and
-do security checks:
+parts.
+The first part will resolve the URL and do security checks:

 ``` {.python}
 class JSContext: